 4. Inspect the Iron Matrix

-The natural matrix on real turquoise is organic, unrepeated, and slightly concave or rough to the touch.
-On artificial stones, the dark lines look like they were painted on—they appear flat, rigid, and end abruptly in an unnatural blocky manner.
+The natural matrix on real turquoise is organic, unrepeated, and sometimes slightly concave or rough to the touch.
+On many artificial stones, the dark lines look painted on: flat, rigid, overly regular, or ending abruptly in a blocky manner.

 5. The Tactile "Grip" Test